RidhimaGupta4/Ecommerce-Churn-Analysis/README.md

 Churned = 0   if   days since last purchase  ≤  90
 ```
 A 90-day window is the standard e-commerce benchmark where purchase cycles are typically monthly to quarterly.

 ---

+### 🔄 Churn Logic & Validation

+For this analysis, **Churn** is defined using a **90-day inactivity window**.

+*   **Why 90 Days?** Based on UK e-commerce benchmarks, the typical customer purchase cycle for this category ranges from 30 to 60 days.
+A 90-day window ensures we are not flagging "active" customers who simply have a slightly longer replenishment cycle, while still capturing "at-risk" customers early enough for a win-back campaign.
+*   **Segmentation Accuracy:** By combining this churn definition with RFM scores, we distinguish between **"Hibernating"** customers (low value, long gone) and **"Cannot Lose Them"** customers (high value, recently lapsed), allowing for prioritised marketing spend.

+---